OAuth Integrations Guide

 2. Configure Redirect URI

 When creating your OAuth app, you’ll need to specify a redirect/callback URI.
-Use:
+Use: For superglue cloud:

 https://your-domain.com/api/auth/callback

-For local development, use:
+For local development:

 http://localhost:3000/api/auth/callback

-3. Create Integration in Superglue
+3. Create Integration in superglue

 1. Go to the Integrations page